ugljanin/my-lovely-users-table/README.txt

 # My Lovely Users List #

-This plugin shows users list fetched from 3rd party API *https://jsonplaceholder.typicode.com/*.
+This plugin shows users list with corresponding details (fetched from 3rd party API *https://jsonplaceholder.typicode.com/*).
 Once clicked on the user from the list, his details are displayed in right column.
-The plugin is customisable and configurable.
+The plugin is customizable and configurable.

 ## Installation

+### Dependencies

+No plugin is required to be installed prior to installing this plugin.

+### Installation steps

 Use composer [composer](https://getcomposer.org/) to install foobar.